Monterey International Pop Festival: Planning

 The festival was planned in seven weeks by John Phillips of the Mamas & the Papas, record producer Lou Adler, event producer Alan Pariser and publicist Derek Taylor.
 Monterey had been known as the site for the long-running Monterey Jazz Festival; the promoters saw a notional Monterey Pop festival as a way to validate rock music as an art form in the way in which jazz and folk were regarded.
 Taylor announced the festival on March 25, 1967, in his regular column for Disc and Music Echo magazine.
 The festival's board of governors included some such as Smokey Robinson and Berry Gordy who displayed initial enthusiasm but did little to organize the event.
 Paul McCartney, of the Beatles, who had recently joined the board of governors, strongly advocated for the inclusion of the Jimi Hendrix Experience, reportedly telling organizers that the event would be "incomplete" without him—and reportedly agreeing to serve on the board only if Hendrix were booked.
 The Monterey Jazz stage manager, Paul Vieregee, was brought in to supervise the stage for the pop festival, and the same sound company was hired: McCune Sound.
+Local sound company Meagher Electronics contributed loudspeakers and electronics, combining their gear with McCune's.

 The artists performed for free, with all revenue donated to charity, except for Ravi Shankar, who was paid $3,000 for his afternoon-long performance on the sitar.
 Country Joe and the Fish were paid $5,000, not by the festival, but from revenue generated from the D. A. Pennebaker documentary, Monterey Pop.
 The artists did, however, have their flights and accommodation paid for.
 Apart from Shankar, each act was given up to 40 minutes for their performance.
 Several ended their sets earlier, including the Who, who played for only 26 minutes.

 Monterey's bill boasted a lineup that put established stars like the Mamas and the Papas, Simon & Garfunkel, Jefferson Airplane and the Byrds alongside groundbreaking new acts from the UK and the U.S.